Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          The CDN, in case it is consuming the POST based DASH/HLS ingest performs the following tasks
            - it stores all posted content and makes them available for HTTP get requests from locations corresponding to the paths signalled in the manifest
-           - it occasionaly deletes content based on instructions from the ingest source, in this setup the packager
+           - it occasionally deletes content based on instructions from the ingest source, in this setup the packager
            - in case low latency mode is used, content could be made available before the entire pieces of content are available
            - It updates the manifest accordingly when a manifest update is received
            - It serves as a cache proxy for HTTP get requests forwarded to the packager

          In case the CDN serves as a proxy, it only forwards requests for content to the packager to receive the content,and caches relevant segments for a duration N until it expires.

       The client receives DASH or HLS streams, and is not affected by the specification of this work.
-Nevertheless it is expected that by using a common media application format, less caching and less overhead in the network will result in a better user experience.
+Nevertheless, it is expected that by using a common media application format, less caching and less overhead in the network will result in a better user experience.
 The client still needs to retrieve license and key information by steps defined outside of this specification.
-Information on how to retrieve this information wil typically be signalled in the manifest prepared by the packager.
+Information on how to retrieve this information will typically be signalled in the manifest prepared by the packager.

       This example aims to illustrate how the specification defined in this document can be used to provide a live streaming presentation to clients, this example does not preclude other ways of using the specification and protocols defined in this document.

       A second example can be seen in Diagram 13.
-It consitutes the reference workflow for chunked DASH CMAF under development by DASH-IF and DVB.
-In this workflow a contribution encoder produces an RTP mezannine stream that is transmitted to FFMPEG.
+It constitutes the reference workflow for chunked DASH CMAF under development by DASH-IF and DVB.
+In this workflow a contribution encoder produces an RTP mezzanine stream that is transmitted to FFMPEG.
 Alternatively a file resource may be used.
 In this workflow FFMPEG functions as the ingest source.
 FFMPEG produces the ingest stream with different ABR encoded CMAF tracks.
 In addition, it also sends a manifest that complies with DASH-IF and DVB low latency CMAF specification and MPD updates.
 The CMAF tracks also contain respective timing information (prft etc.).